davidsound/vdms-training/labs/05_text_editors_nano.md

 ### Task 2 - Using NANO

-`nano` is an add on command line editor (pre-installed on your jumphosts) that is easy to use.
+`nano` is an add-on command line editor (pre-installed on your lab VM) that is easy to use.

 ##### Step 1